bystrogenomics/bystro/INSTALL.md

 pip install bystro
 ```

 Bystro is compatible with Linux and MacOS.
 Windows support is experimental.
-If you are installing on MacOS as a native binary (Arm), you will need to install the following additional dependencies:
+If you are installing on MacOS as a native binary (Apple ARM Architecture), you will need to install the following additional dependencies:

 ```sh
 brew install cmake